 An Update to WP Migrate DB Pro’s License Limits

-Over the years we’ve received plenty of feedback about how WP Migrate DB Pro’s license works, but a couple of complaints have come up time and time again.
+Over the years we’ve received plenty of feedback about how WP Migrate’s license works, but a couple of complaints have come up time and time again.

 Development & Staging Installs Shouldn’t Count

 Until today, we counted any WordPress install that you activated your WP Migrate license on toward your license limit.
 If it was production it counted, if it was staging it counted, if it was development (dev) it counted.
 Customers didn’t like this.
 It went against their expectations.
 After all, most other plugin licenses don’t count dev and staging installs toward their license limit.

 To resolve this confusion, we’re no longer counting dev and staging installs.
 Only production environments will count toward your limit.
 When you activate a new install, we will detect if it’s dev or staging automatically.
 We’ve already gone through installs that have already been activated and flagged the dev and staging sites to not count toward the limit.